thundrio-kh/kh2-ai-decomp/syscall_documentation_work_guidelines.md

 description: A readable explanation of what the function does

 Once every page has been filled in past being a stub, I will write a script to parse the useful information into markdown documentation for the OpenKH wiki.
 The decompiled code will not be put into the wiki, but the rest of the information will most likely make it.
 I would also like to put the descriptions as hover text in the VSCode bdscript plugin, but I don't know how easy that will be to do

+### Notes for when I'm done going through everything
+When making categories you most likely want to keep all of the similar named traps in the same spot (ie all trap_attack together), but you don't want to just use those names because a different grouping will be more developer friendly (ie trap_area and trap_worldflag can both go under mapinfo)